 Cheesy Grilled Eggplant and Onion Quiche

-This cheesy eggplant and onion quiche are simple and easy to make.
+This cheesy eggplant-and-onion quiche is simple and easy to make.
 It uses homemade pie crust, grilled eggplant, and caramelized grilled onions topped with cheese.
-It’s a great make-ahead dish, almost all components can be made the day before.
+It’s a great make-ahead dish; almost all components can be made the day before.

-As a kid, I remember my mom would make us eggplant and I had fun eating it.
+As a kid, I remember my mom would make us eggplant, and I had fun eating it.
 My favorite was Indian Baigan Bhartha.
-Unlike today, when vegetables are available all year, back then, they use to be seasonal.
-Eggplants would grow during the months of August through October.
+Unlike today, when vegetables are available all year round, back then, they were seasonal.
+Eggplants grow from August through October.
 And, I think that’s exactly why kids in those times appreciated their vegetables better than now.
 It wasn’t available for them all the time.
-So, when it was in season everybody would make all those delicious dinners to rave about.
-My mom spoke of grandma making curries, salads, spreads, tarts, and bakes.
+So, when it was in season, everybody would make all those delicious dinners to rave about.
+My mom spoke of Grandma making curries, salads, spreads, tarts, and baked goods.
 All wonderful combinations with this eggplant.

 Why make this quiche